BILS/pipelines/bpipe/README.md

 ## Disclaimer

 In the case where this work is used for communications (presentation, publication, etc.), we invite you to acknowledge NBIS within your communication according to this example: "Support by NBIS (National Bioinformatics Infrastructure Sweden) is gratefully acknowledged."

+## List of pipelines

+The pipeline list is available here: [NBISweden/pipelines/bpipe/pipelines/](pipelines)

 ## Installation